practicalli/clojure/clojure-made-simple-migrating-content.md

 Notes
-When opening a file, use the backscape key to navigate to parent folder
+When opening a file, use the backspace key to navigate to parent folder